rodrigoelp/little-stories/Unlikely adventures/30-Chapter-30.md

 *"I did not jump on him!"* - said Amir shocked at Hannah's implication.

-*"Fladdermoss, could you take me with you?"* - said Sam, hoping the statue reanimated itself, extending her wings around Sam, driving him back into the land of the dreams.
+*"Fladdermöss, could you take me with you?"* - said Sam, hoping the statue reanimated itself, extending her wings around Sam, driving him back into the land of the dreams.

 Amir's argument got halted in mid air - *"Flan and mousse?
 What do you mean with Flan and Mousse?"*

-Sam smiled to himself - *"Fladdermoss, that's the name of this sprit"* - he added.
+Sam smiled to himself - *"Fladdermöss, that's the name of this sprit"* - he added.
 From his location, the statue looked a lot less menacing than before, the fearfulness it projected was gone.
 Sam observed the sculpture protruding off the wall was a slender young woman waring an oversized cape with padder shoulders.
 The cape still gave the same leathery impression as before but, the proportions accommodated a more human figure than before.
 Sam watched the mask once again, it certainly had features difficult to love; however he smiled and extended his hand to touch it.

 *"Sam?
 What are you doing?"* - said Hannah - *"I wouldn't do that, the last time when you got close to the statue you fainted."*